Smileright™ in Cardiff

 - Bulges or swelling on your gums

-Please contact Smileright Cardiff Dental Clinic, we offer same day emergency dentist appointments, call us now on 02920229254.
-We are centrally located on the 1st Floor of the large Boots the Chemists, adjacent to Boots Opticians, St Davids Centre, Cardiff city centre.
+Then please contact Smileright Dental Clinic in Cardiff, we offer same-day emergency dentist appointments for any dental emergency, call us now on 02920229254 or book online at https://bit.ly/Smileright-C. We are centrally located on the 1st Floor of the large Boots the Chemists, adjacent to Boots Opticians, St Davids Centre, Cardiff city centre.

 We provide a comprehensive range of Emergency Dentist services, a member of our highly skilled Dental team will attend to any dental emergency you may be experiencing.

 You do not have to be a registered patient to receive emergency treatment.
 We accommodate emergency patients of all ages, whether you were in an accident, or experiencing a sudden flare up from a long-standing issue.

 At Smileright, we pride ourselves at delivering quality, affordable and convenient care for our patients.
 All new patients welcome.

 (Please note: the emergency appointment fee of £30 is to obtain access to the dentist on the same day, any treatments and x-rays necessary will be charged additionally)

 Meet your dental team